3-Step Guide for Calming an Anxious Brain

 The truth is, it doesn’t have to be that complicated.
 Interrupting and repatterning the anxiety response is a skill you can learn and a habit you can develop.

-By signing up you agree to receive occasional emails with free content and
+By signing up you will also receive occasional emails with free content and

 updates about classes and events.
-You can unsubscribe at any time.
+No spam.
+Unsubscribe at any time.